konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 ...
 ```

-Our protocol specification is quite general, perhaps, even too general.
+Our protocol specification is quite generic, perhaps, even too generic.
 Like in
 real protocols, multiple accounts may be updated in a single step (e.g., in a
 single blockchain transaction), e.g., by updating contract balances, burning
 gas, transferring protocol fees, etc. We could make our abstract protocol even
 more general by maintaing balances for multiple token types.
 To keep things
-simple, we will restrict the protocol to one token type.
+simple, we will restrict the protocol to one token type though.

 By writing this abstract protocol, we have introduced a crucial assumption: